English Editing for Chinese Academic Journal Articles: A Guide for Researchers

 The Scale of Chinese Academic Publishing and the English Language Challenge

-The pressure to publish in international journals is not uniform across all Chinese institutions.
-It is most intense at the institutions that compete directly in global research rankings: the C9 League universities including Tsinghua, Peking University, Zhejiang University, Fudan, Shanghai Jiao Tong, and Wuhan University, as well as the Chinese Academy of Sciences, which is the world's most productive research institution by publication volume across its network of institutes.
+The pressure to publish in international journals isn't uniform across all Chinese institutions.
+It's most intense at the institutions that compete directly in global research rankings: the C9 League universities including Tsinghua, Peking University, Zhejiang University, Fudan, Shanghai Jiao Tong, and Wuhan University, as well as the Chinese Academy of Sciences, which is the world's most productive research institution by publication volume across its network of institutes.
 Researchers at these institutions submit to Nature, Science, Cell, The Lancet, the Journal of the American Chemical Society, IEEE Transactions, and the full range of Elsevier, Springer Nature, and Wiley journals that define impact factor rankings in their fields.

 The challenge is that most of this research is conceived, discussed, analyzed, and written first in Mandarin.
 The English manuscript is produced either by translating the Chinese draft, by writing directly in English under cognitive pressure, or by some combination of the two.
 The result is a manuscript with strong science and characteristic Mandarin-English structural interference patterns that experienced peer reviewers recognize immediately.